-Louisa is moving into the role of assistant residency director for the BIDMC program.
-She has a strong interest in resident education, and will be contributing to the didactic curriculum through lectures and coordination of the simulation experience for residents.
-She will also be closely involved in the recruitment of new residents during the interview season.
-She will be working clinically at both BIDMC and our affiliated community sites.
+From 2013-2014, Louisa moved into the role of assistant residency director for the BIDMC program.
+She has a strong interest in resident education, and contributed to the didactic curriculum through lectures and coordination of the simulation experience for residents.
+She was closely involved in the recruitment of new residents during the interview season.
+She worked clinically at both BIDMC and our affiliated community sites.

 Ashley Greiner, MD, MPH

-Ashley is currently pursuing the Global Health and International Emergency Medicine Fellowship at BIDMC in conjunction with the Harvard Humanitarian Initiative (HHI).
-Since she already has her MPH, the fellowship will take place over one year.
-During that time she will be involved in a number of international research projects, training courses, and have the opportunity to network with leaders in global health at conferences around the globe.
+From 2013-2014, Ashley pursued the Global Health and International Emergency Medicine Fellowship at BIDMC in conjunction with the Harvard Humanitarian Initiative (HHI).
+During that time she was involved in a number of international research projects, training courses, and have the opportunity to network with leaders in global health at conferences around the globe.
 With the help of her mentors at BIDMC as well as HHI, she hopes to develop her niche in the field of global health during the upcoming year.

-David is starting the Emergency Medicine Informatics Fellowship at BIDMC.
-A key component of the fellowship will be to learn about how information is collected, processed and used in the healthcare setting and then writing code that will enhance the clinical experience.
-Another important aspect of the fellowship will be researching the implementations that he designs, which is why David will be getting his MPH at the Harvard School of Public Health, to learn properly about study design and research methodology.
+From 2013-2014, David pursued the Emergency Medicine Informatics Fellowship at BIDMC.
+A key component of the fellowship was to learn about how information is collected, processed and used in the healthcare setting and then writing code that will enhance the clinical experience.
+Another important aspect of the fellowship was researching the implementations that he designed, which is why David pursued an MPH at the Harvard School of Public Health, to learn properly about study design and research methodology.